Cjw9000-py/pyars/README.md

-# pyars - a simple wrapper for argparse.
+# pyars - A simple wrapper for argparse.
 Packaging is managed with `pyproject.toml` (PEP 621).
 The only runtime dependency is [`attrs`](https://www.attrs.org/), installed automatically by `pip`.

 ## Installation